saiteja-talluri/GSoC-OpenCV/Landmark-AAM/README.md

 ## Acknowledgements

-* I would like to thank [aksono Kurnianggoro](https://github.com/kurnianggoro) for his wonderful implementation of AAM in the OpenCV Facemark API.
+* I would like to thank [Laksono Kurnianggoro](https://github.com/kurnianggoro) for his wonderful implementation of AAM in the OpenCV Facemark API.